Category Archives: Faith Journey and Providence

 But this is exactly what I have heard some Christians say.
 Attempting to defend God’s goodness and armed with the knowledge that God is not the author of sin, they say that it is not God’s will when evil befalls us.
 Not only does this contradict Scripture, but I don’t see how it is comforting to diminish the power of the One we are counting on to deliver us from evil.

-In fairness to those who make such a statement, most are probably not trying to imply that our freedom to choose is on a par with God’s sovereignty, but it might sound that way to the seeker or to a new believer.
+In fairness to those who make such a statement, most are probably not trying to imply that our freedom to choose is on a par with God’s sovereignty, but it might sound that way to a new believer.
 If human freedom holds such power, then all that goes on around us in this fallen world is a threat to us.
 On the contrary, according to the Bible, God’s sovereign control of his creation is not threatened by the free will choices of his creatures.

 I think the problem arises when we try to define a good God as one who does not allow evil that he has the power to prevent.
 This is not the definition used in the Bible which proclaims repeatedly that God is good despite the fact that he allows evil as part of his will.
 We need look no farther than the book of Job or Jesus’ crucifixion to see that God’s plan and his will include suffering and evil that he could prevent if he wanted to.
 How else could Jesus say of his impending crucifixion – “Father, if you are willing, take this cup from me; yet not my will, but yours be done”?